claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

     - UTM medium = Making Tech Better
     - UTM term = Episode Xxx
     - UTM content = Transcript
+- To fetch the now-created url:
+  - The url you just created will probably now be listed at the top of the page, but if not, use "Search tracking urls" at the top to find it.
+  - Hover over the row
+  - Click "Copy short url" to get the shortened version
+  - Click "Actions" to get access to the long tracking url and also to the original url.

 ## Google suite